-Abe, Putin to huddle at hot spring over Japan-Russia islands row
+Abe, Putin start hot spring summit, seeking progress on Japan-Russia islands row

-NAGATO, Japan Japanese Prime Minister Shinzo Abe and Russian President Vladimir Putin meet at a hot spring resort on Thursday seeking progress on a territorial row that has prevented their countries from signing a peace treaty formally ending World War Two.
+NAGATO, Japan Japanese Prime Minister Japanese Prime Minister Shinzo Abe and Russian President Vladimir Putin met at a hot spring resort on Thursday in search of progress on a territorial row that has blocked a peace treaty formally ending World War Two.

-The two sides are likely to clinch some agreements on economic cooperation in areas from medical technology to energy.
+The two sides are likely to clinch agreements on economic cooperation in areas from medical technology to energy.

 But both have sought to dampen expectations of a breakthrough in the feud over the windswept islands in the western Pacific seized by Soviet forces at the end of the war, forcing some 17,000 Japanese residents to flee.

+Putin, who arrived nearly three hours late for the start of two days of summit talks, told Abe that the Japanese premier's efforts had led to a shift in ties and he hoped their meetings would "bring a significant contribution in developing Russia-Japan ties".

-The two leaders will meet on Thursday at a mountainside inn at the hot spring resort of Nagato in Abe's home constituency in southwest Japan, and again in Tokyo on Friday.
+The two met at a mountainside inn at the hot spring resort of Nagato in Abe's home constituency in southwest Japan.
+They will meet again in Tokyo on Friday.

-Police wearing riot gear dotted the streets in Nagato, where one welcome banner showing a drawing of Putin and Abe shaking hands said "A new start, from Nagato".
+"After such a meeting between leaders, I promise you can relax in onsen," Abe said in welcoming Putin, referring to the hot spring.

 Abe has pledged to resolve the territorial dispute, in hopes of leaving a diplomatic legacy that eluded his foreign minister father, and of building better ties with Russia to counter a rising China.